okslutsiv/visitors-feedback-map/client/README.md

   - [x] validation:
     - [x] validate inputs on change with error messages
     - [x] if user's location is set and all inputs are valid enable the submit button
-  * when form submitted - POST /message
+  - when form submitted - POST /message
-- [x] setup server with create-express-api ( with )
+- [x] setup server with create-express-api
-- [x] add 'monk' and 'joi'(monk - A tiny layer that provides simple yet substantial usability improvements for MongoDB usage within Node.JS; )
+- [x] add 'monk' and 'joi'
 - [x] POST /messages
   - latitude
   - longitude